 - Dress in layers.
 While it might be freezing at 7 a.m., you’ll be sweating by 1 p.m.

-- Have a game plan for items that don’t sell at the end of the date.
-Are you going to donate or box them up for next year’s sale?
+- Have a game plan for items that don’t sell at the end of the day(s).
+Are you going to donate or box up and save unsold items for next year’s sale?

 - If the sale is in your garage, clearly mark what is not for sale.